Get Serious about Becoming Beloved Community

 —Bishop Dabney Smith, Episcopal Diocese of Southwest Florida

 Fr.
 Jabriel Ballentine is a personal pastor and public theologian who inspires people through biblical insights and spiritual vision to develop fuller relationships with God, themselves and those around them so that they can find ever-greater fulfillment in their lives.

 He is host of Blacks with Power podcast, which is a theological guide for those Blacks in America who find themselves in positions of power and are committed to using that power toward the redemption of Black people, in the image of God that’s been sullied by White supremacy.
 He is also cohost of Racial Heresy, a monthly podcast on Christian theology and racial reconciliation that debunks the established racial doctrines which keep us separate and helps people engage in meaningful conversations across the color line.
 He is the author and performer of Journey to the Promised Land, an album of Gospel inspired spoken word poetry that inspires compassion for those who live outside of mainstream American life.
 And also he authored "Game Changer: How to Find a Championship Love," to help men and women create & maintain the marriage and family relationships that empower their journey.

 Fr.
 Jabriel holds a Master’s Degree from the Virginia Theological Seminary and a Bachelor’s from the University of Maryland.
 He is an Executive Council Member for the Episcopal Church, serving as liaison to the Church’s Commission on Anti-Racism.
 He resides in Dr. Phillips, Florida with his wife and children.

 For a more complete biography, visit: https://jahbread.com/about/

-Want to learn more about having me speak at your event?
-Let’s start a conversation!
-Just put some basic info in the form below to send me an email.
+Let’s get the ball rolling slowly… Just put some basic info (including type of and timeframe for your potential event) in the form below to send me an email.